uclab-potsdam/wanderer/public/README.md

 Edits are always local and only saved inside your web browser.
 Making changes public to everyone requires exporting the data and replacing the database file `db.json` on your server or repository.

 You can make changes to any wanderer instance by appending `/#/authoring` to its url (e.g. [https://uclab-potsdam.github.io/wanderer-demo/#/authoring](https://uclab-potsdam.github.io/wanderer-demo/#/authoring) or [https://uclab-potsdam.github.io/wanderer/#/authoring](https://uclab-potsdam.github.io/wanderer/#/authoring)).
 This will display a page on which you can enable/disable editing, download the data including all local changes, import a data, and delete all local changes.
+Any media files referenced in the database but unreachable will also be reported on this page.

 Once editing is enabled, the interface offers additional options.
 The List  button at the top left directs you to a list view of all strories, entities, and images.
 The ⚙️ next to it brings you to back to `/#/authoring`.
 Next to the title is the option to switch between modes: